These items are OK in your recycling container

 Do not include these items in your recycling container

 - Frozen food boxes such as butter boxes, ice cream containers, take-out containers.
-These are lined with a plastic moisture barrier to keep them from disintegrating and contaminated with food.
+The fibers are impregnated with moisture-resistant plastic to keep them from disintegrating or becoming contaminated with food.

 - Paper bags lined with plastic that contain pet food, cat litter, coffee and other products.